Hsankesara/The-Tweets-of-Wisdom/README.md

 ### Inspiration

 I downloaded this dataset for many reasons.
 The most important one is that I want to know how similar these tweets are.
 Also, I like to know what makes some tweets viral and what factors affect a viral tweet.
-I explore these and many more questions in my notebook which you can find in the repository itself.
-You can
+I explore these and many more questions in my notebook which you can find in the repository or find it [here](https://www.kaggle.com/hsankesara/a-comprehensive-study-of-wisdom) on Kaggle.

 ### Contact Me